 At Maido, Mitsuharu Tsumura prepares Japanese-Peruvian fusion, known as Nikkei, with dishes like sea urchin rice and a riff on cau cau stew that swaps the usual tripe for sea snail.
 On their website they state:

-The fireplace is where bloodlines merge, where people come to sing, individual and group histories are forged, life gestates.
-The fireplace is where dialogue is fostered, the elements meet, opposites attract.
-Thus was born Peruvian Nikkei cuisine: from a complex history called Peru; and another, equally complex, far-off and foreign history called Japan that merged to live in harmony and create the third reality: Nikkei Cuisine.
+Thus was born Peruvian Nikkei cuisine: from a complex history and heritage called Peru; and another, equally complex, far-off and foreign history and heritage called Japan that merged to live in harmony and create the third reality: Nikkei Cuisine.

 We ate the Cuy San and the sea snail.